-How to look after a down jacket or sleeping bag: storing your kit
+How to wash a down jacket

+This applies to both when you come to wash a down jacket, or just when your puffer gets a bit of soaking – a common occurrence in winter.
 The traditional Achilles heel of down is that although it is a superb insulator when it is dry, if it becomes saturated, its performance drops off drastically.
 That’s because sodden down clusters tend to collapse, meaning they can no longer trap warm air.
 Moreover, saturated down clumps together and takes a long time to dry out, so if it gets wet, it stays wet.

 If your down does get wet in the field, there’s probably not much you’ll be able to do unless you happen to get a warm and sunny, or dry and windy day – in which case, you might be able to hang your jacket or sleeping bag somewhere to drip and air dry.